probablyskela/periodic-queue-bot/README.md

     This will build bot image and run all needed containers using docker compose.
 5. Create and migrate the database by running the commands:
     ```
-    docker compose -f deployments/local/compose.yaml -p pqbot exec postgres sh
+    make sh
+    postgres
     psql -U postgres
-    CREATE DATABASE <database-name>;
+    CREATE DATABASE db_name;
     \q
     exit
     make migrate
     ```
-    `<database-name>` should be equal to the value of `POSTGRES__PATH` in your `dev.env` file.
-6. Configure the bot
+6. Configure the bot using configuration file.
-7. Use the bot
+7. Use the bot.